spideystreet/mediNote/README.md

     ```bash
     ./venv/bin/python3 src/enrichment/enrichment_service.py
     ```
     *This is where the magic happens!
-The script pulls data from MongoDB, uses `blaze999/Medical-NER` for entity recognition and `sshleifer/distilbart-cnn-6-6` for summarization, then stores the enriched data in ClickHouse's `enriched_patient_notes` table.*
+The script pulls data from MongoDB, uses `blaze999/Medical-NER` for entity recognition, then stores the enriched data in ClickHouse's `enriched_patient_notes` table.*

 4.  **Run dbt Models & Tests:**
     ```bash